pjeby/pane-relief/README.md

 To install the plugin, open [Pane Relief](https://obsidian.md/plugins?id=pane-relief) in Obsidian's Community Plugins browser, then select "Install" and "Enable".

-Once enabled, Pane Relief will take over managing history, but will not use or erase Obsidian's builtin history.
-Disabling Pane Relief will re-enable the builtin history, but then Pane Relief's own history may be lost if you don't re-enable the plugin before you exit or load a new workspace.
-(This is because Pane Relief has to be enabled in order for it to save or load the history when a workspace is saved or loaded.)
+Pane Relief must be enabled to handle saving and restoring history, or workspace settings like whether focus lock or sliding panes are enabled.
+So disabling it may lose stored history or these settings, if you don't re-enable the plugin before you exit or load a new workspace.
+(Note: if you are using a hack to delay plugins loading at Obsidian start, you *must* ensure that Pane Relief loads *before* the workspace, or it will not be able to load its settings.)

 If you encounter any problems with the plugin, please file bug reports to this repository rather than using the Obsidian forums: I don't check the forums every day (or even every week!) but I do receive email notices from Github and will get back to you much faster than I will see forum comments.